 IMDA students take advantage of a variety of University resources and research centers available to them.
 The university features two spacious galleries that curate and exhibits national and international shows.
 Graduate students regularly participate and assist in the exhibition activities of the UMBC’s renown Center for Art, Design and Visual Culture [ CADVC ], which also hosts the outdoor Joseph Beuys Sculpture Garden at UMBC.
-Also, located outside of the Performing Arts and Humanities Building is Thomas Sayre’s sculpture, Forum.

 In addition, the Albin O. Kuhn Library & Gallery and the University’s Special Collections facility features 100,000 original photographs and an artist book collection including the Dick Higgins Collection at UMBC with over 1,000 books, prints, objects and “unnameables” from noteworthy Fluxus and related artists.